whyisdifficult/jiratui/docs/users/usage/index.md

 ### Updating Work Items

-This contains the details of the selected work item.
-Some of these details can be edited/updated.
-Currently, the fields that can be updated are:
+The "Details" tab on the right-hand side shows the details of the currently selected work item.
+The tab displays a form with the fields that are supported by the app.
+Some of these fields can be updated.
+The list of fields that can be updated include the following:

 - Summary
 - Assignee